 President Zia ul-Haq, Pakistan's military ruler, has just returned from three days of top level talks in Saudi Arabia.

-President Zia ul-Haq, Pakistan's military ruler, has just returned from three days of top level talks in Saudi Arabia.
+Background: President Zia ul-Haq, Pakistan's military ruler, has just returned from three days of top level talks in Saudi Arabia.
 The discussions covered a wide range of topics including regional security, muslim unity and the situation in Iran.